 She drives social change and innovation through partnerships with heads of state, global corporations, local communities, funders, religious leaders, and military forces.
 She has brought creativity and rigor to intractable challenges in economic development, human rights, conflict, and inequity.

-Karen began her career on the frontlines of advocacy in the Middle East, working with Palestinian youth groups to organize and advocate for non-violent change.
-She worked to free sex slaves in Afghanistan, to prevent child and exploitative labor in Bangladesh, to end torture in Iraq, to free political prisoners in Ethiopia, and to reform abusive security forces around the world.
+Karen began her career on the frontlines of social impact in the Middle East, Africa, and South Asia.
+She worked closely with local change agents to overcome injustice and broken systems and advance positive agendas of change.
+In her roles with the United Nations, the U.S. Government, and non-profits such as Amnesty International and Search for Common Ground, Karen worked to organize Palestinian youth groups for non-violent action, to free sex slaves in Afghanistan, to prevent child and exploitative labor in South Asia, to end torture in Iraq, to free political prisoners in Ethiopia, and to reform abusive security forces around the world.

-She also served in the Obama Administration as the U.S. Coordinator for International Assistance to Afghanistan and Pakistan, then went on to design and run the Quadrennial Diplomacy and Development Review (the QDDR) for Secretary of State, Hillary Clinton, a major strategic planning and organizational change initiative that has strengthened how the United States conducts diplomacy and development.
+Karen was an appointee in the Obama administration for over six years.
+She served as the U.S. Coordinator for International Assistance to Afghanistan and Pakistan, then went on to design and run the Quadrennial Diplomacy and Development Review (the QDDR) for Secretary of State Hillary Clinton, a strategic planning and organizational change initiative that shaped billions of dollars in foreign assistance and transformed how the United States conducts diplomacy and development.